astronomer/docs/astro/manage-connections-variables.md

 Learn about the benefits, limitations, and implementations of each strategy in the following topics
 ### Airflow UI

 The quickest way to create Airflow connections and variables is through the Airflow UI.
 This experience is the same for both local Airflow environments and Astro Deployments.
-Astronomer recommends this method if you're just getting started with Airflow or you want to get your DAGs running quickly or if you want to export connections in a URI/JSON format
+Astronomer recommends this method if you're just getting started with Airflow, you want to get your DAGs running quickly, or if you want to export connections in a URI/JSON format

 #### Benefits